Supertext/polylang-supertext/README.md

 If the field is not available in one of the lists, you can define it by adding self defined custom fields.

-The plugin has been tested with following page builders:
+The plugin supports following page builders:
 - Visual Composer
 - Beaver Builder
 - BE page builder
 - Divi page builder
 - SiteOrigin page builder
+- Elementor

+We highly recommend to test the translation process for the page builders mentioned above and for any other that you may use.

 ## Installation